Skip to content

 Updated 31 January 2023

 Further to our previous update on 13, December 2022, we have been notified by Wellspect that the Medena catheter is now available to order.
-Product codes remain the same.
+Product codes is 68735 which remains the same.

 If you experience any difficulty in obtaining supplies, please contact Wellspect Ltd on 01453 791 763.